Zeyu-Li/Unity-Tutorial-2D/README.md

 <a name="move"></a>

-#### 	4c Movement
+### 	6 Movement

 Movement is critical in all games, whether the movement is limited to left or right, or games that in 3D.
-On the internet there are may sources that claim the perfect jump, but only you can decide that based on the gameplay.
+On the internet there are may sources that claim the perfect jump, but only you can decide that based on what type of gameplay you want.

-To start off with;

-Set your player to be a rigid body with colliders
+To start off with, set your player to be a rigid body with colliders:

-This can be done if you;

 1. Select the player and add a Rigidbody 2D